cappe987/cappe987.github.io/content/docs/wiretime.md

 does not have Gnuplot installed.
 The file can then be copied to another device for plotting afterwards.

-`-s, --pkts_per_sec <count>`
-Amount of packets to transmit per second.
-Default: 100
+`-i, --interval <milliseconds>`
+Interval between packets.
+Default: 1000

-`-S, --pkts_per_summary <count>`
+`-b, --batch_size <count>`
 Amount of packets to include in every output.
-Size of one *interval*.
-Together with `pkts_per_sec` this determines how often it will show outputs.
-Default:
+Together with pkts_per_sec this determines how often it will show outputs.
+Default: 1

-`pkts_per_sec` (meaning once every second).
-Maximum: 32768 packets due to the PTP sequence number field used being 16 bits and Wiretime keeps two full intervals active.
+`-S, --software_tstamp`
+Perform software timestamping instead of hardware timestamping.

 `--plot <filename>`
 Plots the data using Gnuplot and exports as PDF.
 If -O is